Rellotscrewdriver/Digital-Measurement-Calculator/README.md

 ##  How can I contribute for this project?

-We explicitly welcome outside contributors. you can read our CODE_OF_CONDUCT for rules</br>
+We explicitly welcome outside contributors. you can read our <a href="https://github.com/Rellotscrewdriver/Digital-Measurement-Calculator/blob/Remake_Project/CODE_OF_CONDUCT.md">CODE_OF_CONDUCT</a> for rules</br>
-and CONTRIBUTING for contribution guidelines and coding style
+and <a href="https://github.com/Rellotscrewdriver/Digital-Measurement-Calculator/blob/Remake_Project/CONTRIBUTING.md">CONTRIBUTING</a> for contribution guidelines and coding style

 ## Screenshots

-People usually like to see how it looks before downloading the product. these come from #screenshots from my discord server
+People usually like to see how it looks before downloading the product. <br />these come from #screenshots from my discord server
 <img src="https://cdn.discordapp.com/attachments/968435294460346408/969518910858735646/screenshot2.JPG">
 <img src="https://cdn.discordapp.com/attachments/968435294460346408/969518911093637160/screenshot3.JPG">
 <img src="https://cdn.discordapp.com/attachments/968435294460346408/969518911320100914/screenshot4.JPG">